Skip to main content

 How do we deal with waiting for the diagnosis?

 It can take anywhere from a few days to a few weeks to find out if it’s cancer and, if so, what kind of cancer.
 This is a difficult time for the patient as well as for loved ones who are aware of the possibility of cancer.
 Some notice that they think of worst-case scenarios and wonder if they’ll lose their loved one.
-Others may try to go through their days as normally as possible and not think about it.
-Most people have a mixture of dread and hope as they wait for the test results.
+Others may try to go through their days as normal as possible and not think about it.
+Most people have a mixture of worry and hope as they wait for the test results.

 You may want to be there with your loved one when these results are shared.
 You can help remember questions, offer support, and begin to prepare yourself and others for what’s next.